asdf-format/asdf/docs/asdf/extending/converters.rst

 be passed to other ``to_yaml_tree`` methods in other Converters.

 `Converter.from_yaml_tree` - a method that accepts a simple node object from parsed YAML and returns the appropriate complex Python object.
-Nested nodes in the received node will have already been converted to complex objects by other calls to ``from_yaml_tree`` methods, except where reference cycles are present -- see :ref:`extending_converters_reference_cycles` for information on how to handle that situation.
+For a non-lazy-tree, nested nodes in the received node will have already been converted to complex objects by other calls to ``from_yaml_tree`` methods, except where reference cycles are present -- see :ref:`extending_converters_reference_cycles` for information on how to handle that situation.
+For a ``lazy_tree`` (see `asdf.open`) the node will contain `asdf.lazy_nodes` instances which act like dicts and lists but convert child objects only when they are accessed.

 Additionally, the Converter interface includes a method that must be implemented when some logic is required to select the tag to assign to a ``to_yaml_tree`` result: